Many Gen-Xers facing retirement ‘nightmare’ due to lack of savings: report

-(The Hill) — Members of Generation X don’t have much stored in savings, according to a new report from the National Institute on Retirement Security (NIRS).
+(The Hill) — Members of Generation X don’t have much stored in savings, according to a new report from the National Institute on Retirement Security.

-The report found that the “forgotten generation” faces a “dismal” retirement future.
-The typical Gen X household — with those born between 1965 and 1980 — has around $40,000 saved for retirement, while the bottom half of savers only have a few thousands banked.
+The report found the “forgotten generation” faces a “dismal” retirement future.
+The typical Gen X household — with those born between 1965 and 1980 — has around $40,000 saved for retirement, while the bottom half of savers only have a few thousand banked.

 “Generation X grew up in the shadow of the postwar economic boom that so greatly benefitted their generation predecessors, the Baby Boomers,” the report says.
 “Many in Generation X spent their formative years as the United States grappled with the oil crisis, ‘stagflation,’ and a growing sense of disillusionment following the Watergate crisis.”